Mad Not Mad: Content

 Over the course of the album, the band both express their feelings and private problems, and address political issues.
 They touch on politics on "Burning the Boats", but also on a maturing disenchantment with the youth culture on "Yesterday's Men".
 It also features the satirical track "I'll Compete" which acknowledges their declining popularity and sales with the lyrics "Let us hurry now, time is catching up", and also exaggerates on them maturing with the line "I'm five years closer to my pension scheme".

 Mad Not Mad features prolific guest backing vocalists, including the female trio Afrodiziak, and Jimmy Helms.
-The album is notably the band's only studio album not to feature their keyboardist and founding member Mike Barson, who had left the group the previous year to spend more time in Amsterdam with his then wife Sandra.
-Barson's keyboard parts were filled by synthesizers, and the album features session players Steve Nieve (keyboards) and Roy Davies (piano).
+The album is notably the band's only studio album not to feature their keyboardist and founding member Mike Barson, who had left the group the previous year to spend more time in Amsterdam, Holland, with his then wife Sandra.
+Barson's keyboard parts were filled by synthesizers, and the album features session musicians Steve Nieve (keyboards) and Roy Davies (piano).
 After the album Madness disbanded in 1986, but Barson did join them for the recording of their one-off single "(Waiting For) The Ghost Train".

 The album featured the songs "Yesterday's Men", "Uncle Sam", and "Sweetest Girl" which were all released as singles, with corresponding music videos.
-The three singles that were released all reached the Top 40 in the UK charts, however the latter two failed to make the Top 20, which was a first for any Madness single.
-The aforementioned "Sweetest Girl" was a cover version of a song by the British post-punk and new wave band Scritti Politti.
+The three singles that were released all reached the Top 40 on the UK singles chart, however the latter two failed to make the Top 20, which was a first for any Madness single.
+The aforementioned "Sweetest Girl" was a cover version of a song by the British band Scritti Politti.
 In 1993, guitarist Chris Foreman revealed that the band had preferred to release "I'll Compete" as a single instead of "Sweetest Girl".